 Self-payments can only be made for up to 12 consecutive months.
 Self-payments cannot be made after your employment terminates.
-Special rules apply if you qualify to make self-payments to continue coverage after you retire (see page H-2).
 Once you reach the maximum of 12 months of self-payments, you cannot make another self-payment until you reestablish eligibility.